-Richard R. Batsell is the Jesse H. Jones Distinguished Associate Professor of Management.
+Richard R. Batsell is an Associate Professor of Management and Associate Professor of Psychology.
 Emphasizing applications of his research in data analysis and individual choice behavior, Dr. Richard Batsell has consistently earned the most important aspect of all teaching prizes - knowledge that his students have learned the subject matter and are eager to apply their knowledge to "real-world" situations.

 As one of the early researchers in the development and application of mathematical models of choice behavior in marketing research, Dr. Batsell has made significant contributions to this area of study.
 Companies such as Schlumberger, Procter & Gamble, and General Foods have used applications of his research in brand strategy, new product design, and pricing strategy.